-Genevieve is primarily written and maintained by Madeleine Ball, one of the co-founders of Open Humans; though it uses public data from Open Humans, it is a personal project, and is supported by their funding from the Shuttleworth Foundation
+Genevieve is primarily written and maintained by Mad Price Ball, one of the co-founders of Open Humans.
+Although it uses data from Open Humans, it is a personal project, and is supported by their funding from the Shuttleworth Foundation.

 In addition, notes contributed via Genevieve are public domain (CC0) .
 Notes are stored in the GenNotes database as public domain material (CC0) and are available via the GenNotes API.
 The GenNotes server is operated by Open Humans, and the source code for this is also available.)

 Data is private by default on Open Humans, but members can opt in to publicly sharing their data if they've enrolled in the Public Data Sharing study.
 Participants in that study can turn on (and off) public sharing for each data source.